Frederick H. Dyer: Post-war years

 Dyer stopped using his false name after the war.
 He attended Russell Military Institute and Hopkins Grammar School in New Haven, Connecticut, reclaiming the education he left to become a soldier.

-From the age of 18, he became a commercial traveller – an occupation he maintained for about fourteen years – moving between various cities in the states of Pennsylvania and New York.
+From the age of 18, he became a commercial traveler – an occupation he maintained for about fourteen years – moving between various cities in the states of Pennsylvania and New York.
 He moved to Philadelphia in 1870, where he manufactured and sold escutcheons to veterans.
 In 1875, he was married in Bridgeville, Delaware and moved to Pittsburgh until the fall of 1876, then moved to Washington, Pennsylvania.
 Whilst living in Washington he went into business with H. Frank Ward, forming "Dyer and Ward – Printers, Stationers and Binders", which ran from 1881 until 1885.

 Dyer moved around on business, residing in several cities between 1885 and 1912, before settling his family in Cleveland, Ohio.
 In 1904 he set up a temporary residence in Des Moines, Iowa, and dedicated himself to working in isolation on the Compendium, compiling his collection of around 10 million names and dates, for almost five intense years.

 Dyer remained in Des Moines until 1912, to promote the Compendium from his office, before moving to Boston, Massachusetts, with his family.